unoplatform/uno.extensions/doc/Reactive/Reactive.04-listfeed.md

 ## Sources: How to create a feed
 To create an `IListFeed<T>`, on the state `ListFeed` class, the same `Async`, `AsyncEnumerable` and `Create` methods found on `Feed` can be used.

-There are also 2 helpers that allows you do convert from/to a _feed_ to/from a _list feed_.
+There are also 2 helpers that allow you to convert from/to a _feed_ to/from a _list feed_.

 ### AsListFeed
 This allows the creation of a _list feed_ from a _feed of list_.